 Had Herod's Roman engineers known which element of the ash allowed cement to dry under water they would have known that the same material was locally available from the Golan Heights, but they didn't know, and so ended up hauling tons of it from Italy.
 This obviously racked up the costs of the project, and thus the amount of taxes Herod needed to levy for it.
 Secondly, although the engineers were clever enough to sink huge stones and concrete slabs onto the sea floor, this foundation wasn't substantial enough, and the whole building began to sink probably as soon as it was installed.

-More significantly, when the Pharisees asked Jesus about paying tax (Matthew 22:15-22), they aimed to drag Him into a highly controversial dilemma, and the gravity of this little paragraph is often underestimated.
-The Jewish hatred of the Romans was in a large part due to the taxes conquered peoples were forced to pay (tells us Josephus in his Jewish Wars).
+More significantly, when the Pharisees asked Jesus about paying tax (Matthew 22:15-22), they aimed to drag him into a highly controversial dilemma, and the gravity of this little paragraph is often underestimated.
+The Jewish hatred of the Romans was in a large part due to the taxes conquered peoples were forced to pay (tells us Josephus in his Jewish Wars; for more on Josephus see our article on Dalmanutha).
 Throughout the first century, numerous skirmishes and mini-revolts broke out in Judea, and most of them were reactions to tax demands.
 The Temple complex had been reduced to a Roman tax gathering facility (hence Jesus' outburst; Matthew 21:13 — also read our article on the name Annas) and no profession garnered greater contempt than that of tax-collector (Matthew 5:46-47, 9:10-11, 11:19).

 🔼The name Caesarea in the Bible